dhellmann/pymotw-3/source/codecs/index.rst

 Encoding Translation
 ====================

-Although most applications will work with :class:`unicode` data internally, decoding or encoding it as part of an I/O operation, there are times when changing a file's encoding without holding on to that intermediate data format is useful.  :func:`EncodedFile` takes an open
+Although most applications will work with :class:`str` data internally, decoding or encoding it as part of an I/O operation, there are times when changing a file's encoding without holding on to that intermediate data format is useful.  :func:`EncodedFile` takes an open